 I accepted Christ as my personal savior in December 1986 and I was baptized in January 1987.
 I am very thankful that I made that decision before my son Taylor was born in September of that year because I would not have wanted to be that person I was, and raise a child.

 I am currently married to Sheila Skelton whom I met while both of us worked at a TV station in Wichita Falls.
 We have 4 children together, (yours, mine, and ours) Eric, Taylor, Logan and Sydney.
-We also are blessed with two grandchildren, Aubri and Joey, from our son Eric and his wife Liz.
+We also are blessed with three grandchildren, Aubri and Jo Jo, and Jack from our son Eric and his wife Liz.
+We have two grandchildren, Lizzie and Landry from our son Taylor and his wife Shanna.
+We our blessed with a son-in-law Eric Gohlke that our daughter Sydney married in 2018.
 I am truly blessed with a wife and family that loves God and I even had the privilege of baptizing Taylor and Sydney.

 I also operate a Christian martial art school at the church called House of Courage Karate.
-This is a Christian martial art system that my daughter Sydney helps me with.
+This is a Christian martial art system that my daughter Sydney helped me create and helps me teach.
 This has truly turned into a mission field for us being able to biblically mentor children through karate.

-I became a member of Cornerstone Bible Church in 2008.
+My family and I became members of Cornerstone Bible Church in 2008.
 I have served on the Deacon board and continue to be used of God where needed.

 Hope for Cornerstone Bible Church